Page Illustration

 • You are still subject to any costs for your claim that exceed your policy limits.

 • Accident Forgiveness is specific to your insurance provider.
-If you use it and then change providers, your new insurance company will see the accident and will use it as a determining factor in your new rate.
+If you use it and then change providers, your new insurance company will see the accident and use it as a determining factor in your new rate.

 Why Do You Need Accident Forgiveness?